-I recently discussed the impact of receiving a diagnosis later in life with a small group of adults on the spectrum.
+I discussed the impact of receiving a diagnosis later in life with a small group of Autistic adults.
 Most felt it was a huge relief to discover there was a reason for the many struggles they had faced during their life.
-One remarked that, getting a diagnosis was like “waking up to the sun after many dark days.”
+One remarked that getting a diagnosis was like “waking up to the sun after many dark days.”
 Another said it was “the most transformative event of her life.”
 A third person told us he divided his life into “BD” and “AD” — Before Diagnosis and After Diagnosis.

 Unfortunately, this is the case for many people.
-They grew up during a time when Asperger’s was unknown and autism was not a spectrum.
-When they were children, many were labelled with a learning disability, ADD, ADHD, or a psychiatric diagnosis, but knew this wasn’t the entire explanation or didn’t quite fit.
-Many women were missed because they didn’t fit neatly into the traditional diagnostic criteria, which is largely based on a male profile.
+They grew up during a time when Autism was not a spectrum.
+When they were children, many were labeled with a learning disability or a psychiatric diagnosis, but they knew this wasn’t the entire explanation or didn’t quite fit.
+Many women were missed because they didn’t fit the established diagnostic criteria.
 Others were thought to be neurotypical because their cognitive abilities, memory, and verbal skills masked their challenges.

-Many adults come to realize they are on the spectrum after their own child is diagnosed.
+Many adults come to realize they are Autistic after their own child is diagnosed.
 But more often, our members search the internet for explanations of why they have always felt like aliens.
-When they find the description of Asperger’s or autism, or take one of the many online quizzes, it points them toward the Asperger profile, and it often feels like finding the missing piece that completes the picture of their life.
-When they make this discovery at age 40, 50 , 60 and often even later, some feel like it’s too late to make a difference, but others go on to embrace it and learn more about what it means for them.
+When they find the description of autism, or take one of the many online quizzes, it points them toward a description of Autistic traits, and it often feels like finding the missing element that completes the picture of their life.
+When they make this discovery at age 40, 50, 60 and often even later, some feel like it’s too late to make a difference, but others go on to embrace it and learn more about what it means for them.

 So, what are the issues we see when people on the spectrum grow up and mature without this realization?

 - They may blame themselves for not achieving what the world feels they should have achieved.

 - They may struggle with self-worth and identity.